Mooseburger1/CSE6250/AutoEncoder/README.md

 ```
 ### Output Directory Structure

 While training, the program will save checkpoints of the tensorflow model as well as logs for Tensorboard.
-After completing the final Epoch, the program will save the entire model as a h5 file
+After completing the final Epoch, the program will save the entire model as a h5 file.
+You must preconstruct this output directory structure.
+Its path will be used as input as a command line parameter.
 ```
 ex.